paulnbrd/utile/README.md

 `pip install -r requirements.txt`

+## Building

+You can build `cli.exe` to use it as a standalone executable.
+You can then rename it, and add it to the path to use it in every terminal.

+`py build.py build`

 ## GUI

 The easiest way to use this util is to use the GUI, an interface to the CLI.
 Launch it with the following command: `py gui.py` at the root of the project